 Top diplomats from Iran and the United States held "substantive" talks Wednesday aimed at speeding up negotiations for a nuclear deal, with US Secretary of State John Kerry heading back for a surprise new round.

-But 90 minutes later the two men suddenly held another surprise meeting at an upscale Geneva hotel, a senior State Department official said.
+But 90 minutes later the two men were set to hold another surprise meeting at an upscale Geneva hotel, a senior State Department official said.

 Zarif told reporters Wednesday’s talks were “important.”